Nigel2392/go-django/README.md

 At the core this is meant to be a web framework, but it also includes sub-packages to create a CMS-like experience.

-There is a caveat though; we try to touch the database as little as possible.

-This means that we don't have a full ORM like Django does.

-Any database logic should be implemented by the end-developer, but all sub-packages which require it do provide backends to use with MySQL and SQLite.
-Postgres is not planned yet.
+Any database logic can be implemented with the [`queries`](./queries/README.md) subpackage, providing an experience similar to the Django ORM.

 Latest version: `v1.7.0`